harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/cloud-foundry/cf-components-and-arch.md

 ## Overview

 You can use HCE to test the resilience of your CF-based microservices by executing chaos experiments on various layers of CF, ranging from application processes (supported for JVM-based apps currently) to the underlying host (VMware) infrastructure.
-HCE supports [resilience probes](/docs/chaos-engineering/concepts/explore-features/resilience-probes/resilience-probe) which facilitates:
+HCE supports [resilience probes](/docs/chaos-engineering/concepts/explore-features/resilience-probes/) which facilitates:
 - Out-of-the-box faults against different target types.
 - Automated validation of:
   - Resilience of the services (known as performance metrics);
   - Status endpoints;
-  - Healthcheck scripts.
+  - Health check scripts.

 You can natively combine custom actions such as load generation when you execute these experiments as a part of Harness pipelines.